Get the best sound out of your portable music player in the car

 The technology used by Bluetooth streaming is superior to most FM transmitters (see below), which were the previous form of wireless connection.
 First of all, Bluetooth signals are digital transmissions, that are capable of carrying more information, and thus rendering better sound quality, than FM transmissions, which are usually analog signals.
 Secondly, Bluetooth technology uses "spread spectrum" transmissions to broadcast parts of the signal over a constantly changing range of coded frequencies.
 This serves to block out most unwanted signals (i.e., interference) since the Bluetooth receiver is only accepting "packets" of data that are specifically addressed to it.
 As a bonus, this frequency-hopping also prevents your signal from being picked up on another piece of gear.

 As for the numbers, Bluetooth transmissions are full-bandwidth, having a frequency response of 20-20k Hz.
 The signal-to-noise ratio is dependent on the source player, so that number will vary.
 As a high-quality, short-range, digital transmission, the Bluetooth process itself should have little or no impact on the sound quality.
+And many devices and car stereos are now including aptX® for near CD-quality sound for your streaming audio.

 The downside to Bluetooth streaming is that, while it is resistant to interference, it does sometimes happen and you could get some form of unwanted noise in the signal.
+The other knock has been its range of 30', but in a vehicle, that's generally not a problem.

 First, the numbers.
 FM radio is restricted (by FCC regulation) to a frequency response of 30-15k Hz.
 Pretty similar to your typical cassette player.
 Likewise, the SNR of the FM tuner in a typical aftermarket stereo is similar to a good tape player: around 70 dB.
 When you use an FM adapter to pipe in your tunes, the music is fed into your radio over an FM frequency — the radio thinks it's just another radio station.
 So theoretically, we can expect the music from our portable to sound about as good as a typical FM station.